jweiland-net/events2/Documentation/AdministratorManual/Upgrade/Index.rst

 Update to Version 9.0.0
 =======================

-This version is NOT compatible with TYPO3 10 anymore.
+This version is NOT compatible with TYPO3 10 and TYPO3 11 anymore.

-TCA option `cruser_id` has been removed with TYPO3 12.
-As we have also removed that field from all EXT:events2 tables, you will not see who has created a record on TYPO3 11 instances.
-PLease use events2 8.* if you still need that information.
+We have upper case first char of all fluid sections `<f:section name="Date">`.
+Please make sure to adopt that in your extending templates.

 Update to Version 8.3.2
 =======================